allen-garvey/dithermark-bun/README.md

 * `npm run build`
 * `npm start`

-## Building with Bun / Running with Node

-(Currently doesn't work for some reason - causes segfault in webgl)

-* `bun build.js && ./fix-node.sh && node out/index.js`

 ## License

-Dithermark-bun is released under the MIT License.
+Dithermark-node is released under the MIT License.
 See license.txt for more details.